Canapé: Composition

 The composition of a canapé consists of a base (e.g., the bread or pancake), a spread, a main item, and a garnish.

 The spread is traditionally either a compound butter, made by creaming butter with other ingredients such as ham or lobster, or a flavored cream cheese.
 Mayonnaise salads can also be prepared as spreads.

-Common garnishes can range from finely chopped vegetables, scallions, and herbs to caviar or truffle oil.
+Common garnishes can range from finely chopped vegetables, scallions, herbs,caviar and truffle oil.

 According to Lowney's Cook Book (1912):

 Canapés are made from white, graham, and brown bread, sliced very thin and cut in various shapes.
 They may be dipped in melted butter, toasted or fried.

 They could be served hot or cold; spread with anchovy, crab, or caviar paste; or served with garnishes like green and red peppers, paprika, and lemon juice.

 Bread triangles can be sautéed in bacon fat, deep fried, or just buttered and browned in the oven.

 Mustard can be use as a spread for canapés garnished with chopped bacon, grated cheese, or chopped olives.